 Q: Is Othello entirely innocent in the play?

 A: No, Othello is not entirely innocent.
-While Iago manipulates him, Othello's own jealousy and insecurities contribute to his downfall.
+On top of that, while Iago manipulates him, Othello's own jealousy and insecurities contribute to his downfall.
 He is ultimately responsible for his actions.

 Q: What are Iago's main motivations?